-WHEREAS, the Applicant certifies by resolution the approval of the Application and the availability of eligible Matching funds prior to submission of the Application to the State; and

-NOW, THEREFORE, BE IT RESOLVED that the (Governing Body):

-1. Approves the filing of an Application for Land and Water Conservation Fund assistance for the proposed;

-(Project Name):

-- 2. Agrees to abide by Section 6(f)(3) of Public Law 88-578 which states "No property acquired or developed with assistance under this section shall, without the approval of the National Secretary of the Interior, be converted to other than public outdoor recreation uses.
-The Secretary shall approve such conversion only if he finds it to be in accord with the then existing comprehensive statewide outdoor recreation plan and only upon such conditions as he deems necessary to assure the substitution of other recreation properties of at least equal fair market value and of reasonably equivalent usefulness and location." - 3.
-Certifies that said agency has Matching funds from eligible source(s) and can finance 100 percent of the Project, which up to half may be reimbursed; and - 4.
-Appoints the (Authorized Representative Designated Position Title):

-as agent of the Applicant to conduct all negotiations and execute and submit all documents, including, but not limited to, Applications, Contracts, amendments, payment requests, and compliance with all applicable current state and federal laws which may be necessary for the completion of the aforementioned Project.

-Approved and Adopted on the day of , 20.
-I, the undersigned, hereby certify that the foregoing Resolution was duly adopted by (Applicant's Governing Body): following a roll call vote:

-Ayes Noes Absent
+HEREAS, the Applicant certifies by resolution the approval of the Application and ava ailability of eligible Matching funds prior to submission of the Application to the St d NC OW, THEREFORE, BE IT RESOLVED that the (Governing Body): 1.
+Approves the filing of an Application for Land and Water Conservation Fund assistance for the proposed; (Project Name): 2.
+Agrees to abide by Section 6(f)(3) of Public Law 88-578 which states "No proper acquired or developed with assistance under this section shall, without the appropriate of the National Secretary of the Interior, be converted to other than public outdoor recreation uses.
+The Secretary shall approve such conversion only if he finds it be in accord with the then existing comprehensive statewide outdoor recreation and only upon such conditions as he deems necessary to assure the substitute other recreation properties of at least equal fair market value and of reasonably equivalent usefulness and location."
+3. Certifies that said agency has Matching funds from eligible source(s) and can finance 100 percent of the Project, which up to half may be reimbursed; and 4.
+Appoints the (Authorized Representative Designated Position Title): as agent of the Applicant to conduct all negotiations and execute and submit all documents, including, but not limite Applications, Contracts, amendments, payment requests, and compliance with applicable current state and federal laws which may be necessary for the completion of the aforementioned Project.
+(A proved and Adopted on theday of, 20, 20 he undersigned, hereby certify that the foregoing Resolution was duly adopted by oplicant's Governing Body): lowing a roll call vote: Ayes Noes Absent (Clerk)